The journey to space starts with the engines.

 Our products and technologies require an extraordinary team.
 A team that will mold tomorrow’s technologies while deploying today’s best.
 We are an intrinsically motivated team that has a passion for solving problems and empowering each other every day to develop our skills, knowing that there is always room for growth.

 Ursa Major’s team moves quickly and does a lot with little.
-The Instrumentation & Control Systems Engineer is responsible for design, selection, build, and maintenance of all data and control systems at our test site.
-This includes ownership of measurement sensors, wiring, DAQ hardware, and control systems and software.
+The Instrumentation & Control Systems Engineer is responsible for the design, selection, build, and maintenance of all data and control systems at our test site.
+This includes ownership of measurement sensors, wiring, DAQ hardware, control systems, and software.
 You will interface and work closely with Test Engineers, Development Engineers, and Test Technicians to troubleshoot, maintain, and improve the capability and reliability of the test stands.
-You will report to the Chief Operations Officer.

-- You will evaluate data to ensure proper function of I&C systems
+- You will evaluate data to ensure the proper function of I&C systems

 - You will own the specification and purchase of instrumentation and controls hardware

 - You will generate electrical schematics for I&C systems and how it integrates into the larger DAQ system